shivajid/HortonworksOperationsWorkshop/Lab2.md

 <pre>
 a) We are going to Install Docker in the CentOS VM
-b) Create Centos VM,ready to add a node
+b) Create Centos Docker Image using a DockerFil
+c) Instantiate a container
 c) Use the Ambari to add a Node
 </pre>